Rural Center to study workforce transportation program in Northwest Georgia

-The Center for Rural Prosperity and Innovation is launching a feasibility study on a vanpool program for workers in Floyd and nearby counties.
+The Center for Rural Prosperity and Innovation is launching a feasibility study on a vanpool program for workers in Gordon and nearby counties.

 Established by the General Assembly in 2019, the entity also known as Georgia’s Rural Center has identified workforce transportation as a vital piece of the puzzle for job creation and retainment.